diracdeltas/sniffly/README.md

 ```

-# Caveats
+## Caveats

-* Not supported yet in Safari or Chrome on iOS.
+* Not supported yet in Safari, IE, or Chrome on iOS.
 * Extensions such as HTTPS Everywhere will mess up results.
 * Doesn't work reliably in Tor Browser since timings are rounded to the nearest
   100-millisecond.